 In the case of an unexpected event, such as bad weather, the airline is not required to pay for accommodations, such as a hotel stay and food, but it must still refund your ticket.
-Even if you’re halfway through your flight and the delay is significant enough that you choose not to travel onward—the airline is still liable to refund you the unused portion of your ticket.
+Even if you’re halfway through your flight and the delay is significant enough that you choose not to travel onward, the airline is still liable for refunding you the unused portion of your ticket.

 Some airlines, like Delta, proactively direct you to request a refund online, though in practice, it’s not usually that simple.
 Different airlines offer varying amounts of control over your ticket and its cancellation, sometimes making it difficult to receive the full refund to which you are entitled.
 The best and most effective way to have your money returned is by calling the airline directly.

-When you call the airline, give the person on the other line your flight information, including your booking code and last name, so they can pull up your record.
-If the flight has been canceled—as in, you did not cancel your flight, it was an involuntary cancellation—the airline owes you a refund.
+When you call the airline, give the person on the other end your flight information, including your booking code and last name, so they can pull up your record.
+If the flight has been canceled—meaning you did not cancel your flight, it was an involuntary cancellation—the airline owes you a refund.
 If the airline representative pushes back against your request, do not be afraid to assert your rights.

-Since some credit card companies offer travel insurance if you pay for the flight with one of their cards, contact your bank to see if your cancelled flight is covered.
-Different banks have varying policies regarding the COVID-19 pandemic and may offer additional resources, including the ability to dispute the charge if the airline fails to respond.
+Since some credit card companies offer travel insurance if you pay for the flight with one of their cards, contact your bank to see if your canceled flight is covered.

 When Refunds Are Not Required